bschreck/deep.sh/docs/customization.rst

 .. code-block:: sh

-    exo-open --working-directory %f --launch TerminalEmulator xonsh --shell-type=best
+    exo-open --working-directory %f --launch TerminalEmulator deepsh --shell-type=best

 In order to do this, go to ``Edit > Configure custom actions...``, then choose ``Open Terminal Here`` and click on ``Edit currently selected action`` button.

 .. _unicode_troubles:

-...use utf-8 characters in xonsh?
+...use utf-8 characters in deepsh?
 ---------------------------------

-If you are unable to use utf-8 (ie. non-ascii) characters in xonsh.
+If you are unable to use utf-8 (ie. non-ascii) characters in deepsh.
 For example if you get the following output

 .. code-block:: console

     @ echo "ßðđ"
-    xonsh: For full traceback set: $XONSH_SHOW_TRACEBACK = True
+    deepsh: For full traceback set: $DEEPSH_SHOW_TRACEBACK = True
     UnicodeEncodeError: 'ascii' codec can't encode characters in position 0-2: ordinal not in range(128)

 The problem might be:

 - Your locale is not set to utf-8, to check this you can set the content of the environment variable ``LC_TYPE``
-- Your locale is correctly set but **after** xonsh started.
-This is typically the case if you set your ``LC_TYPE`` inside your `xonshrc <xonshrc.rst>`_ and xonsh is your default/login shell.
+- Your locale is correctly set but **after** deepsh started.
+This is typically the case if you set your ``LC_TYPE`` inside your `deepshrc <deepshrc.rst>`_ and deepsh is your default/login shell.
 To fix this you should see the documentation of your operating system to know how to correctly setup environment variables before the shell start (``~/.pam_environment`` for example)